twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt11-11-dependency-is-wavering%zh.rst

 ==========================================

 :date: 2019-05-01
-:modified: 2019-12-02
+:modified: 2021-07-28
 :tags: Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhamma Talks
 :category: path of nirvana
 :summary: Dependency Is Wavering (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)

-revised on 2019-12-02
+revised on 2021-07-28

 ------

 Dhamma Talks by Mogok Sayadaw; (no date noted)

-It mentioned that someone had to fulfill these two factors if he wanted to enter the stream in the Petakopadesa Text (and old commentary): ① Listening to sacca dhamma; and ② after that, having right attention, such as materiality, feeling …… consciousness, dukkha sacca, etc.
+It mentioned that someone had to fulfill these two factors if he wanted to enter the stream in the Petakopadesa Text (an old commentary): ① Listening to sacca dhamma; and ② after that, having right attention, such as materiality, feeling …… consciousness, dukkha sacca, etc.

 There are two ways of knowing the truth: knowing by hearing from a teacher’s teachings; and practicing accordingly to the teaching and knowing directly, making decision by oneself.
 There are also two kinds of right attention: Right attention from the teacher’s teachings; and right attention come from direct practice.